phone scam fake

 If it’s 1000 it’s a scam.

-Basically, if it’s anything under 3000, it’s probably a scam.
+If it’s anything under 3000, it’s probably a brand scam.

 Here’s why; let’s say you’re in charge of finding ambassadors for your brand.
 And you’re bringing in pretty good sales, but you want more outreach.
 So you look at model hashtags or blogger ones.
 You search for fashion bloggers, or whatever your brand’s niche is.
 By now, you’ve gained an idea of who your ambassador(s) will be.

 Okay, now back to you.
-If your niche isn’t anything similar to what they’re pitching, it’s likely a scam.
-People who sell sunglasses won’t pitch to a book blogger.
-Unless you blog about reading in the sun.
+If your niche isn’t similar to what they’re pitching, it’s likely a scam.
+People who sell sunglasses won’t pitch to a book blogger unless you blog about reading in the sun.

 Now, let’s go back to our scenario.
 If you want someone to promote your brand, you’re going to look for someone who has the experience and has a pretty big following.
 They should also be open to this and will probably have something saying that in their bios.